OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-gcch.md

 2. Add the configurable tab to the team of authors, so that they can compose and send messages.

-3. [Upload](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams) the User app to your tenant's app catalog so that it is available for everyone in your tenant to install.
+3. Upload the User app to your tenant's app catalog so that it is available for everyone in your tenant to install.
 > **IMPORTANT:** Proactive app installation will work only if you upload the User app to your tenant's app catalog.

 4. Install the User app (the `company-communicator-users.zip` package) to the users and teams that will be the target audience.
 > If `proactiveAppInstallation` is enabled, you may skip this step.
 The service will install the app for all the recipients when authors send a message.

-> **NOTE:** If you are deploying a version of Company Communicator prior to version 4, do NOT use app permission policies to restrict the authors app to the members of the authors team.
-Microsoft Teams does not support applying different policies to the same bot via two different app packages.

 ---

 # Troubleshooting